Tips and Tricks: Faux Fur

 Broomstick Lace – Yarn Selection

-Milky Whey YarnIf you want your broomstick lace texture to stand out, select a yarn with good drape.
+If you want your broomstick lace texture to stand out, select a yarn with good drape.
 Yarns like silk, bamboo or linen work great.
 I also recommend lighter colors.

-Broomstick Lace pattern available on Etsy.
+Broomstick Lace Cowl Crochet Pattern available on Etsy.

 Textured yarn like boucle or thick yarn like wool and acrylic will hide the texture of broomstick lace, so I wouldn’t recommend them if you want good stitch definition.

-Single Stranded ChangesThat being said, a yarn that has multiple textures may look quite nice.
+That being said, a yarn that has multiple textures may look quite nice.
 The stitch definition may suffer, but the various yarns will showcase broomstick lace stitches differently making the whole project very interesting.

 If you haven’t tried broomstick lace, I hope this article has helped you understand a bit more about it and offered you some encouragement to try it.
-Find us on Facebook and G+ to let us know.
+Find us on Facebook and to let us know.